St. Croix sheep: Adaptability

 St. Croix sheep can live in a wide variety of climates.
 They are well adapted to the hot humid climate of the tropics and can survive in cold temperatures.
 Due to shedding, their hair coat keeps them cool in warmer temperatures and makes them fly strike resistant.
 They grow a thick wool coat in cold temperatures that they shed naturally as the weather warms up.
 Their coat also sheds water.
-Many research studies have shown that these sheep have a well-developed immune system that makes them more resistant to parasites than other breeds.
+Research studies have indicated that these sheep are more resistant to parasites than other breeds.